odeum/odeum-code/docs/Guidelines.md

 - Creating a Slack App for posting messages from ODEUM Apps to a team Slack channel
 - [Slack API](https://api.slack.com)

 ### 5.3.33.
-ODEUM CodeJS Tutorial Site
+ODEUM Code Tutorial Site
-- An App that can display simple markdown files from the ODEUM CodeJS repo and run as a tutorial site
+- An App that can display simple markdown files from the ODEUM Code repo and run as a tutorial site
 - Convert markdown to HTML
 - [Example 1 in React](https://github.com/acdlite/react-remarkable) (3395 original library)
 - [Example 2 in React](https://github.com/rexxars/react-markdown) (1146)